-For further information about examination, we refer to Digital Eksamen (DE).
+For further information about examination, we refer to Digital Eksamen

-Module title, ECTS credits (and possibly STADS code) Disease Processes and Diagnostics - Personalized Medicine Sygdomsprocesser og diagnostik - personlig medicin Profile: BM 5 ECTS Module code: MEDMS20K2_7 Location
+Disease Processes and Diagnostics - Personalized Medicine Sygdomsprocesser og diagnostik - personlig medicin

+Profile: BM 5 ECTS

 Master of Science in Medicine with Industrial Specialisation, 2nd semester Study board for medicine

 The academic staff member responsible for the organisation and execution of the module.
 The module leader may be the same person as the semester coordinator.
 If a person responsible for exam is pointed out, please state name and e-mail address here.